 Is there any difference between over-the-counter tooth whiteners and Forever White?

 Yes!
 Consulting Drs.
-Veraghen or Blazo is always the first step to whitening your teeth safely.
+Blazo or Veraghen is always the first step to whitening your teeth safely.
 Over-the-counter tooth whitening strips, brush-on gels and toothpastes take weeks or months to whiten your teeth just a few shades.

 Are there any side effects?